List of power stations in Ethiopia: Energy mix foreseen

-Regarding suitable sites for generating electricity, Ethiopia did a lot of exploration in recent years, including determining the expected levelized cost of electricity (LCOE) for each site, electricity source and power plant including the construction of necessary power transmission lines, auxiliary infrastructures like access roads, etc. The LCOE values also depend on a multitude of boarder conditions like the capacity factor, the assumed lifetime of a power plant and other boarder conditions often being country-specific (which are not provided here).
-In some cases, the costs for power transmission lines make up to 0.02 $/kWh of the provided LCOE.
-Power transmission losses account for up to 0.007 $/kWh.
+Regarding suitable sites for generating electricity, Ethiopia did a lot of exploration in recent years, including determining the expected levelized cost of electricity (LCOE) for each site, electricity source and power plant including the construction of necessary power transmission lines, auxiliary infrastructures like access roads, etc. The LCOE values also depend on a multitude of broader conditions like the capacity factor, the assumed lifetime of a power plant and other broader conditions often being country-specific (which are not provided here).
+In some cases, the costs for power transmission lines make up to $0.02 /kWh of the provided LCOE.
+Power transmission losses account for up to $0.007 /kWh.
 The LCOE given in all tables below therefore cannot be directly compared to that of other countries in Africa and of the World in general.

 The LCOE and LCOE ranges provided below are given in US$ values as of 2012 and were determined in 2013–2015.
 They reflect the state-of-the-art of 2012 and do not account for technology breakthroughs in the meantime:

 The list above does show the expected installed capacity (in MWe) for the LCOE ranges given for the year 2025.
 In general, Ethiopia targets LCOE of around 0.08 $/kWh and below to stay competitive in the future.
-A few exceptions are about to happen in particular in eastern Ethiopia (no hydropower, no geothermal energy, substantial losses through long distance power transmission), where CCGT and wind power remains competitive.
+A few exceptions are about to happen in particular in eastern Ethiopia (no hydropower, no geothermal energy, substantial losses through long-distance power transmission), where CCGT and wind power remains competitive.
 This explains in part the planned energy mix shown.

 As IPP's should take over starting with 2017, surprises can happen.
 For example, high LCOE sites for geothermal power generation might become low LCOE sites in the near future, as there is an innovation cycle resulting in reduced costs.
 This is not reflected by the table above.
 Accordingly, the installed capacity in 2025 might be higher for geothermal energy than expected.
 A similar trend is observable for wind power and photovoltaics, so there might be a number of wind power sites in 2025 with an LCOE below 0.09 $/kWh.
-In the USA and in the timeframe of 2010–2017, the LCOE for solar photovoltaics was reduced by 81%, wind power saw a reduction of 63% and CCGT a reduction of 31%.
+In the US and in the timeframe of 2010–2017, the LCOE for solar photovoltaics was reduced by 81%, wind power saw a reduction of 63% and CCGT a reduction of 31%.